-Oh hello!
-I’m Felicia.
-I work with business leaders to create energy-saving information and communication systems to increase employee productivity.
-I utilize biomimicry and zero waste practices for maximum resource efficiency and cost-savings so your business can take focused action.
+Hi, I’m Felicia.
+I work with busy people to create energy-saving information and communication systems to increase productivity.

-I started Max Productivity Systems to teach busy business leaders how to organize the information flows in their lives and businesses.
+I started Max Productivity Systems to teach people how to organize the information flows in their lives and businesses.
 You’ll find articles on how to organize your email inbox, task management, team communication, going paperless, designing workflows for your business, streamlining processes and tutorials on how to use software tools to automate your work.